Department of Geosciences

 Web-phreeeq, a web-accessible interface which allows you to model aqueous speciation using PHREEQC is available here (see below).

-This course is being taught Fall Semester, 2012.
+This course is scheduled to be taught Fall Semester, 2014.

 Who should take this course:

 - anyone interested in environmental science